zhou-pz/PIsomap/bin/README.md

 In binary releases, this directory constains statically linked binaries.
-They included code from the following projects, whose licenses are thus provided in separate files:
+They include code from the following projects, whose licenses are thus provided in separate files:
 - Boost
 - glibc